Elmhurst, Queens: Chinese enclave

-Elmhurst's rapidly growing Chinatown (艾浒 唐人街) is the second largest in Queens, the other Chinatown being located in Flushing.
+Elmhurst's growing Chinatown is the second largest in Queens, the other Chinatown being located in Flushing.
 Previously a small area with Chinese shops on Broadway between 81st Street and Cornish Avenue, this newly evolved second Chinatown in Queens has now expanded to 45th Avenue and Whitney Avenue and is developing as a satellite of the Flushing Chinatown.

-In Chinese translation, Elmhurst is named 艾浒 (Àihǔ in Standard Chinese).
 There are also many other Southeast Asian businesses and shops in the area, including Malaysian Chinese, Singaporean Chinese, Indonesian, Thai, and Vietnamese.
 Hong Kong Supermarket and New York Supermarket serve as the largest Chinese supermarkets selling different food varieties to the Elmhurst Chinatown.
 The Cathay Bank serves as the only Chinese bank and the main financial resource business for the growing enclave, though USA HSBC, Chase, and other banks also are located in Elmhurst along Broadway.
 Like Flushing's Chinatown, it is also very highly populated by Mandarin speakers, although many also speak other varieties of Chinese.

 Since the 2000s, Elmhurst Chinatown has expanded to the nearby neighborhood of Corona, Queens.